rohan-paul/Awesome-JavaScript-Interviews/Topic-Wise-Notes/Javascript/Prototypes-Benefits.md

 }

 ```
-Notice the save and validate methods (lines 14-19).
+Notice the save and validate methods.
 Each of those methods is needlessly defined every time FieldViewModel is instantiated.
 Now look at this alternative example.